SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/install-collector-on-macos.md

 description: Learn how to install Collector
 ---

-Follow the steps in this topic to install or uninstall an OpenTelemetry Collector on MacOS.
-See [OpenTelemetry Collector](/docs/send-data/opentelemetry-distro-collector) for information on other OSs.
+Follow the steps in this topic to install or uninstall an OpenTelemetry Collector on macOS.
+See [OpenTelemetry Collector](/docs/send-data/opentelemetry-distro-collector) for information on other operating systems.

 ## System Requirements​

 TODO - add some info about system and hardware

-OpenTelemetry Collector is supported both on amd64 and arm64 architectures.
+The Sumo Logic OpenTelemetry Collector is supported on both amd64 and arm64 architectures.

 ## Install

-Install the OpenTelemetry Collector using either of the following methods:
+You can install our OpenTelemetry Collector using either of the following methods:

 * [Install script](#install-script)
 * [Manual step-by-step installation](#manual-step-by-step-installation)